 \subsection{Our results and techniques}

 \paragraph{Approximation Results.} The key insight underlying our approach is a systematic hierarchy of reductions: we reduce decision tree problems to set covering problems with precedence constraints, which in turn are solved via algorithms for finding dense precedence-closed subfamilies.
-This hierarchy of reductions, illustrated in Figure~\ref{fig:reductions}, allows us to iteratively simplify the problem until we reach a core problem that can be effectively approximated.
+This hierarchy of reductions, illustrated by Figure~\ref{fig:reductions}, allows us to iteratively simplify the problem until we reach some core task that can be approximated effectively.
 All problems are formally stated in Section~\ref{sec:preliminaries} below.
 Our approximation results, including best known results from the literature, are summarized in Table~\ref{tab:results}.